Ranxin2023/LLM_demo/readme.md

 - **How It Works:**
     - Compute **relations or correlations** between different features, layers, or locations in the teacher.
         - Example: correlation matrix, cosine similarity, distance matrix.
-    - Train the student to reproduce those relationships:
+    - Train the student to reproduce those relationships:\n
     $$
         L_{relation} = \left\| F_{teacher} - F_{student} \right\|_2^2
     $$